 6 – Lack of Legal Contracts

 There are as many bad customers out there as there are bad contractors.
-Some of those customers simply want to get the work done for free and will argue about things that, they claim, were promised.
-A signed contract and detailed estimate will usually prevent this type of customer from trying to rip off the construction company.
+Some of those customers simply want to get the work done for free.
+They will argue about things that, they claim, were promised.
+A signed contract and detailed estimate will help to prevent this from happening.

 7 – Excess Overhead and Employees

 Don’t get too excited to add employees.
-Company growth is what you want, but add each employee only when absolutely necessary and after ensuring that the company can afford to do it.
+Company growth is what you want.
+But only add each employee only when absolutely necessary and after ensuring that the company can afford to do it.
 Employee payroll is one of a company’s biggest expenses.
-Often construction companies or contractors hire before they do the math to ensure that adding an employee will help the bottom line rather than consume it’s cash flow.
+Do the math to ensure an additional employee will help the bottom line.
+Otherwise, it’ll consume it’s cash flow.

 When you do hire an employee, hire slow and fire fast.
 A great empowered employee often has the productivity of three or more bad employees.
-A bad employee can quickly poison your small to mid-size construction company and demotivate an entire team.
+A bad employee can quickly poison your construction company and demotivate an entire team.
+This is especially true for small to mid-size companies.
 Unfortunately, I learned that the hard way many times.
 It’s unprofitable to be in the business of fixing bad employees.

 8 – Lack of Organization, Processes & Decision Making Data

-For larger companies that are still using sticky notes and boxes full of file folders you essentially have the same problem on a bigger scale.
+For larger companies that use sticky notes and boxes full of folders, you essentially have the same problem on a bigger scale.
 Job leads and customer management, project details, task management, communications, schedules, progress tracking, equipment management, the list goes on and on.

-Analyzing lead, advertising, sales, schedule, and project data from file folders and spreadsheets to make good business decisions is daunting, extremely time consuming, error prone, and can negatively affect profitability and cash flow.
+Analyzing lead, advertising, sales, schedule, and project data from file folders and spreadsheets to make good business decisions is daunting.
+Each of these elements are extremely time consuming, error prone, and can negatively affect profitability and cash flow.